 Guadagno’s report lists 540 general election contributors, 153 of whom gave the maximum amount.
 Like Murphy, more than eight in 10 donors to her campaign are individuals.
 Management, administrative and executive employees comprise her largest group of donors — more than 20 percent of all.
 The largest chunk of her spending for the general election has been on cable TV advertising, for a total of nearly $1 million, or 42 percent of the total.
 Her main media consultant is Jamestown Associates, headed by Larry Weitzner, who is no stranger in New Jersey, having worked with Christie and congressional representatives past and present.
 Weitzner was also the lead ad maker for Donald Trump’s presidential campaign.

-Two of the five independent candidates for governor also filed reports.
+Three of five independent candidates for governor also filed reports.
 The Rev. Seth Kaper-Dale, representing the Green Party, reported raising almost $90,000 and currently shows a deficit of about $1,500.
 Gina Genovese, running under the slogan “Reduce Property Taxes,” had $6,725 cash on hand after spending some $43,000.
+Libertarian Peter Rohrman raised $7,390 and had $1,820 in the bank.

-In total, all the candidates have raised about $13.4 million, with known independent committee money bringing that to $14.5 million.
-Total spending by candidates and committees equaled $7.2 million.
+In total, all the candidates have raised about $13.4 million, with independent committee money bringing that to $15.3 million.
+Total spending by candidates and committees equaled $9.6 million.